What does the Honors Program provide?

 What is the profile of a typical first-year Honors student?

 First-year Honors students are a diverse group of scholars with strong academic profiles from Connecticut and beyond.
 They are highly motivated students with a variety of academic and co-curricular interests.
-Information about the most recent class of entering Honors first-years can be found on the Honors Program Fact Sheet.

 Do Honors students receive any special benefits?